zey-2/5m-data-2.2-data-architecture/lesson.md

 ### Lesson Overview

 This lesson introduces data architecture concepts, principles and types.
-It also contains hands-on coding with redis and google cloud storage.
+It also contains hands-on coding with `Redis` and `Google Cloud Storage`.

 ---